Exterior stuff - Make your van Mean!

 Bumpers, Lights & Winches

 If you spend time off-road or in remote areas, adding a winch can be a smart insurance policy.
 Integrated winch mounts keep the installation tidy, while still giving you the pulling power to self-recover—or help someone else—when the trail gets tricky.
-Warn winches (link) are somewhat of an industry standard (and they integrate with a lot of aftermarket bumpers), but Rhino Field Kit (link) gives an option for a cheaper, portable option that hopefully you never need to use.
+Warn winches are somewhat of an industry standard (and they integrate with a lot of aftermarket bumpers), but Mile Marker makes a portable winch that gives you a cheap option that hopefully you never need to use but can keep on board just in case.

 Done right, bumpers, lights, and winches work together: protection, visibility, and recovery all in one package.
 And they make your van look like it means business, whether you’re rolling into a trailhead or driving through town.